 "The human whose name is written in this note shall die."

-That's the gist of Netflix's first Death Note trailer, which plays like a scary wikiHow video for making really, really dumb decisions.
+That's the gist of Netflix's Death Note trailer, a scary wikiHow video for making really, really dumb decisions.
 Seen here:

 - A dude picks up a supernatural notebook that falls from the sky and VERY CLEARLY says "Death Note" on it.
 (First off: don't touch shit that isn't yours.
 Second: DEATH.
 NOTE.)